If you’re an Ortelius 1.9 user, knowing about these workflow changes will smooth your transition to Ortelius 2.

 - Choose ‘File > Open’ in the main menu.

 - In the bottom left sidebar, hover the cursor to the right of ‘Media’ to reveal ‘Show/Hide’ and click ‘Show’ as needed.

 - Select an image and click ‘Open’ to open the image as a new document, or drag an image onto the active layer to import it into the current drawing.

-All image graphics and SVG files stored in standard Finder folders continue to be accessed through the Image Browser.
+Access image graphics and SVG files stored in standard Finder folders through the Ortelius Image Browser.